 - Common examples of rotation are the hand of clocks, spinning top, etc. In contrast, the common examples of revolution are rounding a curve in a car, kids merry go round, etc.

 Therefore, with the above discussion, you might have gained ample knowledge about the two terms, and will not get confused between them in future.
-While rotation means spinning around its own axis, revolution means to move around another object.
+While rotation means spinning around its own axis, revolution means moving around another object.
 Taking the example of the Earth, which rotates 366 times to complete one revolution around the Sun.